streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

               {"Price": 118, "Size": 50000}
     ]}

-##Built-in data types

-There’s a number of built-in data types that can be used in a stream.
-These are the following:

-Number
-:   A numeric data type internally stored as a double precision (64-bit) float.

-Boolean
-:   A logical data type with two possible values, True and False.
-In Streamr, a numeric value exactly equal to one represents logical truth.
-Anything else is interpreted as a logical falsehood.

-String
-:   A sequence of zero or more alphabetical characters.

-Map
-:   A collection of key-value pairs.
-Each key is a string, and the value can be of any built-in data type (even a Map again).
-Map is the same as a dictionary or an associative array found in a number of programming languages.

-List
-:   An ordered collection of zero or more elements.

-Data types can be freely mixed in one event.
-And you can freely add new fields to an existing stream; you don’t have to know what fields you might eventually need.
-A single event can be of any size within reason, and a stream can grow indefinitely when extended by new events.

-There is no theoretical limitation as to the format or type of data in Streamr.
-Anything which can be expressed in digital form is fair game.
-It is perfectly possible to create streams which contain digital images, streaming video, or other domain-specific data.
-If your use case takes you beyond the built-in data types, come and talk to us about what you have in mind.

-##Creating a stream
+##Working with streams

-You can create new streams either through the user interface or by using the <g:link controller="help" action="api">stream API</g:link>.
+You can create new streams either manually in the user interface or by using the <g:link controller="help" action="api">stream API</g:link>.
 Each stream is identified by a unique ID.
-There’s no technical limit on the overall number of streams.
+There’s no technical limit on the total number of streams.

 If you want to create a stream manually, go to the <kbd>Streams</kbd> tab.
 There’s a button which looks like this: